Modred the Mystic

 A question of time

-(Unbeknownst to either, “Merlin” was an impostor.
+(Unbeknownst to them, “Merlin” was an impostor.
 The unageing mutant known as Maha Yogi or Merlin Demonspawn was impersonating him.
 He was also manipulating the weakened King Arthur).

-(FWIW Gervasse’s hold was *probably* on the Isle of Wight , though it’s not clearly stated.)
+(FWIW Gervasse’s hold *probably* was on the Isle of Wight .
+But it’s not clearly stated.)

 The book of Darkhold

 The fiery Modred decided to defy the will of his King.
 By this point Camelot was embroiled in treason and civil war.
 The Queen had left, and the evil Mordred (two Rs) was warring against the King.

 Furthermore, young Modred refused to leave the side of his beloved Janice.

 In order to challenge Merlin, Modred studied the Book of Darkhold – an atrociously powerful tome of magic.
 The Book was under Gervasse’s safekeeping, locked in the Darkhold – a remote tower on the Isle of Wight.

 The tower had powerful enchantments keeping anyone of ill intent at bay.
 But Modred’s motives were pure when he entered the building.

 When he approached the book, he was promptly corrupted.
 Modred was also mind-taught invocations to free the power of the book.
 This was done by a sort of shadow avatar of Chthon, tied to the book and called The Other.